Can workforce diversity stimulate transformation towards a more sustainable future?

 Collaborating with our industrial partner – Ferrovial Construction - we plan to conduct intensive case study research which combines existing administrative data on pay, progression and retention with exit interviews and new empirical insight to understand the factors that contribute to exit and/or lack of progression in the foundation industries.

-We will focus on why women and ethnic minorities leave the firm and understand how promotion opportunities and pay impact decisions.
+We will focus on understanding if and why women and ethnic minorities leave the firm and understand how promotion opportunities and pay impact decisions.
 Additionally, we can understand discrepancies in promotion opportunities in male-dominated roles.

 The project will provide a case study to be utilized across the foundation industries that identify factors of attrition to develop appropriate strategies to attract and retain gender and minority ethnic workers.